mthl/guix-artwork/website/posts/ganeti-on-guix.md

 up and down.
 By themselves these variables do nothing, we also have to add them to our `operating-system` configuration below.

 Such a configuration might be suitable for a small home network.
-In most "real world" deployments you would use tagged VLANs, and maybe a traditional Linux bridge instead of Open vSwitch.
+In a datacenter deployment you would likely use tagged VLANs, and maybe a traditional Linux bridge instead of Open vSwitch.
 You can also forego bridging altogether with a `routed` networking setup, or do any combination of the three.